-Since my healthy banana bread is one of my most popular recipes, I knew I had to create a muffin version.
+Since my healthy vegan banana bread is one of my most popular recipes, I knew I had to create a muffin version.
 The result?
-A perfectly soft, fluffy, and moist banana muffin you won’t want to share (but you probably should…).
+A perfectly soft, fluffy, and moist banana muffin you won’t want to share (but probably should).

-I’ve made these muffins dozens of times.
-Recipes like these banana muffins and my chocolate chip banana bars are my go-to whenever I’m craving banana bread but want something quicker.
+Recipes like this one and my vegan banana bread bars are my go-to whenever I’m craving banana bread, but want something quicker.
 And I almost always add dark chocolate chips and walnuts on top because, well, why not?

 All the flavors of banana bread, but in muffin form and ready in 20 minutes!